List of The Phantom Tollbooth characters: Demons of the Mountains of Ignorance

 There are different demons that reside in the Mountains of Ignorance.
 They consist of:

 Terrible Trivium

 The Terrible Trivium, a demon in the Mountains of Ignorance who wastes time with useless - or "trivial" - jobs.
 Leonard S. Marcus observes that The Phantom Tollbooth itself was a procrastinatory diversion and that it is fitting that this occupies the place of pride as the first demon in the rogues' gallery of demons.

-In the Chuck Jones adaption, the Terrible Trivium is voiced by Daws Butler.
+In the Chuck Jones adaptation, the Terrible Trivium is voiced by Daws Butler.